seanbreckenridge/mac-dotfiles/bin/README.md

 ### [pygenpasswd](./pygenpasswd)
 ```
 Usage:
-    genpasswd
+    pygenpasswd
-    genpasswd PASSWD_LENGTH
+    pygenpasswd PASSWD_LENGTH
-    genpasswd --help
+    pygenpasswd --help

 generates a password, prints it and puts it on your clipboard

 Example:
-    genpasswd 50 # for a password with length 50
+    pygenpasswd 50 # for a password with length 50

 ```